 PROCEDURE SUBJECT TO DEDUCTIBLE?
 WHAT IS MY CO- INSURANCE?
 FREQUENCY/LIMITATIONS IS PRIOR AUTHORIZATION REQUIRED?
 IS PRE- TREATMENT ESTIMATE RECOMMENDED?
 WHERE CAN I FIND MORE DETAILS?
-Palliative treatment (minor procedures necessary to relieve acute pain) No 0% Twice per calendar year No No Chapter 4 Section 3 General anesthesia or intravenous (I.V.) sedation for certain complex surgical procedures No 0% No No Chapter 4 Section 3 Occlusal Guards Yes 50% Replacement limited to once every 12 months.
-Not covered when used as an athletic mouth guard.
+ORTHODONTIC CS Medically necessary braces and related services No 50% For dependents under the age of 19 Requires prior authorization.
+No payment will be made if not obtained.
+Covered only when medically necessary.
+Patient must have severe and handicapping malocclusion as defined by our guidelines.
+Once per lifetime.
+Yes No Chapter 4 Section 3 OTHER SERVICE Palliative treatment (minor procedures necessary to relieve acute pain) No 0% Twice per calendar year No No Chapter 4 Section 3 General anesthesia or intravenous (I.V.) sedation for certain complex surgical procedures No 0% No No Chapter 4 Section 3 Occlusal Guards No 0% Replacement limited to once every 12 months the end of the month that they turn age 19.
 No Yes Chapter 4 Section 3